Gain from adding Roche's Avastin to immune drug unclear

-MADRID, Sept 28 (Reuters) - It is too early to say whether combining Roche’s best-selling Avastin cancer drug with the company’s experimental immune-boosting medicine MPDL3280A gives a better outcome in fighting tumours.
+MADRID (Reuters) - It is too early to say whether combining Roche’s best-selling Avastin cancer drug with the company’s experimental immune-boosting medicine MPDL3280A gives a better outcome in fighting tumors.

-That is the verdict of experts following a presentation of a small clinical study assessing the combination in patients with a variety of solid tumours.
+That is the verdict of experts following a presentation of a small clinical study assessing the combination in patients with a variety of solid tumors.

 Data presented at the European Society of Medical Oncology annual congress in Madrid hinted at a possible effect, but was far from conclusive.